Letter 28015

-Will distilled water conduct electricity
+Will distilled water conduct electricity?

-This may be too advanced for 5th grade, Kassie.
-Everything is relative, so yes, it will conduct electricity--but very very little compared to city water, well water, or salt water.
-The reason is that the way a liquid conducts electricity is by the positively or negatively charged ions that are in it actually moving from one of the electrodes to the other, carrying charge (electricity) with them.
+Everything is relative, so yes, distilled water will conduct electricity--but very very little compared to city water, well water, or salt water.
+The reason is that the way a liquid conducts electricity is for the positively or negatively charged ions that are in it actually moving from one of the electrodes to the other, carrying their positive or negative charge (electricity) with them.
 Salt water has salt in it, NaCl, which readily ionizes or dissociates to ions of Na+ and Cl- which can float through the water carrying charge and thus conducting electricity.

 Ted Mooney, P.E.

-To what extent does distilled water ionize, and what causes it to do so?
+Q. To what extent does distilled water ionize, and what causes it to do so?
 I was wondering about the possibility of running an electrical system like a PC under pure distilled water.
 Is this feasible?

 Thanks,